2024 Sikkim Legislative Assembly election

 Legislative Assembly elections were held in Sikkim on 19 April 2024 to elect the 32 members of the 11th Sikkim Assembly.
 The votes were counted and the results were declared on 2 June 2024.
 The incumbent Sikkim Krantikari Morcha government, led by chief minister Prem Singh Tamang, won re-election to a second term.

 Background

-The tenure of Sikkim Legislative Assembly is scheduled to end on 2 June 2024.
+The tenure of Sikkim Legislative Assembly was scheduled to end on 2 June 2024.
 The previous assembly elections were held in April 2019.
 After the election, Sikkim Krantikari Morcha formed the state government, with Prem Singh Tamang becoming the Chief Minister.

 Schedule

 The schedule of the election was announced by the Election Commission of India on 16 March 2024.